naseemkullah/post-github-comment/README.md

 # post-github-comment

-Reads from stdin and posts a GitHub comment.
+`post-github-comment` reads from stdin and posts a GitHub comment.

 ## How it works